c29r3/solana-snapshot-finder/README.md

                         https://api.mainnet-beta.solana.com
-  --slot SLOT           search for a snapshot with a specific slot number (useful for network restarts) --version VERSION     search for a snapshot from a specific version node --max_snapshot_age MAX_SNAPSHOT_AGE
+  --slot SLOT           search for a snapshot with a specific slot number (useful for network restarts) --version VERSION     search for a snapshot from a specific version node --wildcard_version WILDCARD_VERSION
+                        search for a snapshot with a major / minor version e.g. 1.18 (excluding .23) --max_snapshot_age MAX_SNAPSHOT_AGE
                         How many slots ago the snapshot was created (in slots) --min_download_speed MIN_DOWNLOAD_SPEED